 Léhon has all of the important amenities of a French village (a café, a restaurant, a bakery) as well as Brittany's only heated outdoor public swimming pool.
 The village is a 20-minute leisurely walk to Dinan, itself a "Cité d'Art et d'Histoire."
-Dinan is a spectacular ancient walled town close to Dinard, St. Malo, Mont Saint Michel, and Rennes.
+Dinan is a spectacular ancient walled town close to Dinard, Saint-Malo, Mont-Saint-Michel, and Rennes.
 The beaches and fishing villages of the Emerald Coast are approximately 30 miles away.

 Here is what our artists have to say about their experience in Léhon:

-The Abbye is a haven of enchantment.
+The Abbey is a haven of enchantment.
 We are smitten.
-Coming into the Abbaye, you pass through a cloistered courtyard where shiny green boxes of geraniums perch along the inner walls.
+Coming into the Abbey, you pass through a cloistered courtyard where shiny green boxes of geraniums perch along the inner walls.
 The light plays over the surfaces, around the sculpted forms, and through the arches; the stones change color, warm to cool; lines and planes disappear and reemerge; someone is playing Chopin on a piano.

-Within the walls is a Pisarro-like garden, beyond the garden the River Rance.
+Within the walls is a Pissarro-like garden, beyond the garden the River Rance.
 I painted the giant orange-red poppies in front of the church, aflame in the misty atmosphere, and later as the sun came out I did a quick painting of the cloister.
-At the Abbaye everything is well loved and well tended.
+At the Abbey everything is well loved and well tended.
 The flower display is fabulous.
-Flowers, birds, smells, stillness, light, levitation-in the Abbaye, LIFE is cherished.
+Flowers, birds, smells, stillness, light, levitation-in the Abbey, LIFE is cherished.